amiyzku/jobcan-cli/README.md

-# Jobcan cli
+# Jobcan-cli

-A tool to operate Jobcan from the command line.
+A command line tool to operate Jobcan.

 ## Usage